Post-Viral Fatigue and CFS: Symptoms, Causes, Diagnosis, and Treatment

 - Your symptoms appeared following a viral infection.

-- Your symptoms don’t abate despite rest and self-care.
+- Your symptoms don’t abate within 6 to 8 weeks despite rest and self-care.

 How Post-Viral Fatigue is Treated

-Because most medical professionals don’t yet fully understand that post-viral fatigue is a limbic system disorder, there aren’t any precise treatment protocols commonly offered through mainstream medicine.
+Because most medical professionals don’t yet fully understand the pathophysiology of post-viral fatigue, there aren’t any precise treatment protocols commonly offered through mainstream medicine.
 In traditional or mainstream medicine, treatment generally focuses on managing symptoms while alternative medicine tends to focus on reducing an individual’s viral load and reducing inflammation.
-Unfortunately, both of these approaches don’t address the root neurological cause of post-viral fatigue.
+At the current moment, the scientific understanding of brain-body interrelationships in the diagnosis and treatment of PVF is in its infancy and is considered controversial among mainstream health scientists.
+For this reason, it is reasonable to expect some medical providers to be skeptical of PVF as a working diagnosis.

-Before we delve into how to treat post-viral fatigue from a neurological perspective, let’s discuss common traditional and alternative treatment options and the advantages and disadvantages of each approach.
+Before we delve into how to beat post-viral fatigue from a neurological perspective, let’s discuss common traditional and alternative treatment options and the advantages and disadvantages of each approach.

 Reducing daily activities to conserve energy